 - Symmetrical compositions with a central axis

-- Rustication of the lower floors of the building following the Roman model
+- Rustication of lower floors following Roman models

-A real estate market study conducted by Knight Frank (2022) showed that buildings with ancient facade elements have 18-23% higher market value compared to similar modern buildings.
+A 2022 Knight Frank real estate market study showed that buildings with ancient facade elements have 18-23% higher market value compared to similar modern structures.

-«When I first saw the Pantheon, I understood that the Romans didn't just build buildings — they created spaces for living and inspiration.
-This is their fundamental difference from Greek architects, who created primarily aesthetic objects.
-Roman rationalism gave the world not only beauty but also unsurpassed functionality».
+“When I first saw the Pantheon, I realized that the Romans didn’t just build structures—they created spaces for life and inspiration.
+This is their fundamental difference from Greek architects, who primarily crafted aesthetic objects.
+Roman rationalism gave the world not only beauty but also unparalleled functionality.”

-Among other significant structures of Ancient Rome are triumphal arches (symbolizing military victories), the Forum Romanum as the center of public life, basilicas for judicial and commercial purposes, the Baths of Caracalla, aqueducts, and palaces on the Palatine Hill.
-All these constitute the rich heritage of ancient Roman art.
-These buildings are united by monumentality, rationalism, and practicality.
-In urban planning of antiquity, the Romans proved themselves to be unsurpassed masters of planning urban spaces, unlike the Greeks, who primarily cared about the harmony of individual structures.
+Among other significant ancient Roman structures are triumphal arches (symbolizing military victories), the Roman Forum as the center of public life, basilicas for judicial and commercial purposes, the Baths of Caracalla, aqueducts, and palaces on the Palatine Hill.
+Together, they form the rich legacy of ancient Roman art.
+These structures are united by monumentality, rationalism, and practicality.
+In ancient urban planning, Romans proved themselves unmatched masters of city space organization, unlike Greeks, who prioritized the harmony of individual buildings.

-Triumphal arches deserve special attention as unique monuments to military victories.
-Decorated with reliefs and statues, they served not only as architectural dominants but also as powerful ideological symbols of the empire's might.
-The most famous ones are the Arch of Titus, the Arch of Constantine, and the Arch of Septimius Severus in Rome.
+Triumphal arches deserve special attention as unique monuments of military victories.
+Adorned with reliefs and statues, they served as both architectural landmarks and powerful ideological symbols of the empire’s might.
+The most famous include the Arch of Titus, the Arch of Constantine, and the Arch of Septimius Severus in Rome.

-Basilicas — large rectangular buildings with interior colonnades — became centers of business and social activity.
-Their spatial solution with a central nave and side galleries was subsequently borrowed by early Christian architecture.
-The Basilica of Maxentius and Constantine, the Basilica Julia, and the Basilica Aemilia demonstrate the grandeur of this type of building.
+Basilicas—large rectangular buildings with internal colonnades—became hubs of business and social activity.
+Their spatial design, with a central nave and side galleries, was later adopted by early Christian architecture.
+The Basilica of Maxentius and Constantine, Basilica Julia, and Basilica Aemilia exemplify the grandeur of this building type.

-Let's consider the main materials used in ancient architecture:
+Let’s examine the main materials used in ancient architecture:

 ---|---|---|---|

-This table clearly shows the differences in approaches to the use of building materials and explains many features of Greek and Roman architectural schools.
-It is the materials that largely determined the capabilities of ancient architects.
+This table clearly illustrates the differences in material use approaches and explains many features of Greek and Roman architectural schools.
+Materials largely determined the possibilities of ancient architects.

-According to recent archaeological research by La Sapienza University of Rome (2022), the secret of the amazing durability of Roman concrete lies in the special "hot mixing" technology.
-Analysis of the microstructure of samples showed that the Romans added lime in the form of calcium oxide, not calcium hydroxide, which triggered an exothermic reaction upon contact with water.
-As confirmed by MIT research, this technology created microscopic structures from nano-sized calcium crystals, making the material self-healing when cracked.
-Thanks to this innovation, Roman structures have survived to this day, withstanding millennia of earthquakes and erosion.
+According to recent archaeological research by the University of Rome La Sapienza (2022), the secret to the remarkable durability of Roman concrete lies in a unique “hot mixing” technique.
+Microstructure analysis revealed that Romans used calcium oxide (quicklime) rather than calcium hydroxide, triggering an exothermic reaction upon contact with water.
+As confirmed by an MIT study, this technique created microscopic structures of nanoscale calcium crystals, making the material self-healing when cracked.
+Thanks to this innovation, Roman structures have endured millennia of earthquakes and erosion.

-Unlike the Greeks, Roman engineers actively used arched structures that allowed for even distribution of loads.
-They improved the system of formwork and scaffolding, which allowed for the construction of complex dome structures.
-Archaeological findings from 2019 in the Pompeii area discovered evidence of the use of bronze fasteners and precision tools to ensure the geometric accuracy of structures.
+Unlike the Greeks, Roman engineers extensively used arched structures, which evenly distributed loads.
+They refined formwork and scaffolding systems, enabling the construction of complex domed structures.
+Archaeological discoveries in Pompeii in 2019 uncovered evidence of bronze fasteners and precision tools used to ensure geometric accuracy in constructions.

 Similarities and Differences Between Greek and Roman Architectural Schools

-Despite its uniqueness, Roman architecture largely inherited features of Hellenistic architecture, which gave rise to classical architecture that influences architecture to this day.
+Despite its distinctiveness, Roman architecture inherited many features of Hellenistic architecture, giving rise to classical architecture that continues to influence building practices today.

 Roman architects also relied on Greek principles of harmony and mathematically precise proportions.
-From the Hellenes, they adopted many decorative details — types of capitals, friezes, cornices.
+They adopted many decorative details from the Greeks, such as types of capitals, friezes, and cornices.

-Success Story: Revival of Ancient Architecture in the Renaissance Era
+Success Story: The Revival of Ancient Architecture in the Renaissance

-At the beginning of the 15th century, Florentine architect Filippo Brunelleschi, studying the ruins of Roman buildings, rediscovered the principles of ancient architecture.
-His greatest achievement is the dome of the Cathedral of Santa Maria del Fiore in Florence, created after the model of the Pantheon but surpassing it in size.
-Brunelleschi spent years studying Roman construction technologies to solve the most complex engineering challenge of his time.
-As a result, he created a dome with a diameter of 42 meters without using scaffolding, which seemed impossible to his contemporaries.
-This engineering marvel became a symbol of the revival of ancient technologies and inspired a whole generation of architects to study classical architecture.
+In the early 15th century, Florentine architect Filippo Brunelleschi, studying the ruins of Roman buildings, rediscovered the principles of ancient architecture.
+His greatest achievement was the dome of the Florence Cathedral, Santa Maria del Fiore, modeled after the Pantheon but surpassing it in size.
+Brunelleschi spent years studying Roman construction techniques to solve the most complex engineering challenge of his time.
+He created a 42-meter-diameter dome without scaffolding, a feat deemed impossible by his contemporaries.
+This engineering marvel became a symbol of the revival of ancient technologies and inspired generations of architects to study classical architecture.

-At the same time, Roman architecture had its own distinctive features.
-Roman architects brought rationalism, an attraction to grandiose scales, and unusual engineering solutions.
-They widely used arches, vaults, and domes, which allowed for covering huge spaces.
+At the same time, Roman architecture had its distinctive traits.
+Roman architects introduced rationalism, a penchant for grand scales, and innovative engineering solutions.
+They extensively used arches, vaults, and domes, enabling the spanning of vast spaces.

-While the Greeks created ideal temple-shrines, the Romans built primarily useful structures that asserted the power of the empire — amphitheaters, baths, aqueducts, triumphal arches.
-Their buildings were distinguished not only by their scale but also by the thoroughness of planning and engineering innovations.
+While Greeks created ideal temple-sanctuaries, Romans built primarily functional structures that asserted the empire’s might—amphitheaters, baths, aqueducts, and triumphal arches.
+Their buildings were distinguished not only by scale but also by thoughtful planning and engineering innovations.

-«The foundations of good architecture are strength, utility, and beauty.
-The Romans were the first to combine these qualities in one building.
-We still learn from the ancient masters how to create spaces that not only withstand the test of time but also please the eye and serve their purpose.
-Only by achieving this triune harmony can a modern architect consider his work successful».
+“The foundations of good architecture are strength, utility, and beauty.
+The Romans were the first to combine these qualities in a single building.
+We still learn from ancient masters how to create spaces that withstand the test of time, delight the eye, and serve their purpose.
+Only by achieving this triadic harmony can a modern architect consider their work complete.”

 — Renzo Piano, contemporary Italian architect

-Thus, Roman architecture inherited the best traditions of Hellenism, complementing them with practicality, monumentality, and technical achievements.
-This combination allowed for the creation of truly grandiose structures that still amaze the imagination.
+Thus, Roman architecture inherited the finest Hellenistic traditions, enhancing them with practicality, monumentality, and technical achievements.
+This combination enabled the creation of truly grand structures that continue to captivate the imagination.

 Conclusion

-Both Greek and Roman architectural schools made an invaluable contribution to the treasury of world culture.
-Their creations still evoke admiration for their harmony, scale, and perfection of execution.
+Both Greek and Roman architectural schools made invaluable contributions to the treasury of world culture.
+Their creations continue to inspire awe with their harmony, scale, and perfection of execution.

-The influence of ancient architecture cannot be overestimated.
-Its achievements formed the basis for subsequent epochs and architectural styles.
+The influence of ancient architecture is hard to overstate.
+Its achievements laid the foundation for subsequent eras and architectural styles.
 Elements of Greek temples and Roman public buildings can be found in many structures up to the present day.

-The ideals of beauty and proportionality found by ancient Greek architects have not lost their significance.
-Roman rationalism, the aspiration for greatness and monumentality still inspire architects from different countries.
-The creations of the Greeks and Romans have forever entered the treasury of world architecture as examples of harmony between man and the environment.
+The ideals of beauty and proportion discovered by ancient Greek architects remain relevant.
+Roman rationalism and the pursuit of grandeur and monumentality continue to inspire architects worldwide.
+The works of Greeks and Romans have forever entered the treasury of world architecture as exemplars of harmony between humanity and the environment.

 Ancient Elements in Modern Architecture

-Ancient architecture continues to exert a profound influence on modern architecture.
-Here are several striking examples of the use of ancient elements in iconic modern buildings:
+Ancient architecture continues to profoundly influence modern building practices.
+Here are some striking examples of ancient elements in iconic contemporary buildings:

 - New National Gallery in Berlin (arch.
-Mies van der Rohe) — a minimalist interpretation of a Greek temple with clear proportions and a colonnade of steel and glass, following the principles of the order system but using modern materials.
+Mies van der Rohe)—a minimalist interpretation of a Greek temple with clear proportions and a steel-and-glass colonnade, adhering to order system principles but using modern materials.

-- MAXXI Museum of Contemporary Art in Rome (arch.
-Zaha Hadid) — a radical reinterpretation of Roman spatial concepts with flowing forms reminiscent of Roman baths and vaulted spaces.
+- MAXXI Museum of Modern Art in Rome (arch.
+Zaha Hadid)—a radical reinterpretation of Roman spatial concepts with flowing forms reminiscent of Roman baths and vaulted spaces.

 - Palace of Justice in Bordeaux (arch.
-Richard Rogers) — reinterpretation of the basilica concept with a central space and a system of columns supporting the ceiling, as well as the use of the forum principle as a public space.
+Richard Rogers)—a reinterpretation of the basilica concept with a central space and column system supporting the roof, as well as the use of the forum principle as a public space.

-According to a study by the American Institute of Architects (2023), more than 65% of iconic public buildings built over the past 30 years contain elements directly or indirectly borrowed from ancient architecture — from proportional systems to spatial solutions.
+According to a 2023 American Institute of Architects study, over 65% of iconic public buildings constructed in the last 30 years incorporate elements directly or indirectly borrowed from ancient architecture, from proportional systems to spatial solutions.